thelearninghouse/starter-theme/wp-content/themes/starter-theme/docs/naming-conventions/README.md

 ### Custom Templates

-These should be prefixed with the site they are used on with two underscores followed by a descriptive name with hyphens instead of spaces.
+These should be prefixed with the site they are used on followed by a descriptive name with hyphens instead of spaces.

 #### Prefixes